fwallyn1/counterfactualViz/README.md

 - proba_x: The predicted probabilities for the examples to be explained
 - proba_c: The predicted probabilities for the counterfactuals that are generated with a parameter value p_i
 - y_true_x: is the true predicted class for X
-## Input description of dataset in a JSON file
+## Input description of the dataset used in a JSON file

 The first page of the interface contains a description of the model, and data that are used.